HEPLean/HepLean/README.md

 ## Aims of this project

 - Use Lean to create a exhaustive database of definitions, theorems, proofs and calculations in high energy physics.
+- Make a libary that is easy to use by the high energy physics community.
 - Keep the database up-to date with developments in MathLib4.
 - Create github workflows of relevence to the high energy physics community.